yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 * **May 2024**
-Congratulations to our undegraduate researchers, Anda Liang, Eric Li, Haonan Hou and Ellie Li, graduating from Vanderbilt!
+Congratulations to our undegraduate researchers, Anda Liang, Eric Li, Haonan Hou, Danielle Page and Ellie Li, graduating from Vanderbilt!

 * **May 2024**
 Congratulations to Zach passing his prelim!